mreza0100/mamzi.net.github.io/pages/universe/causality.md

 You understand the world around you by sensing and processing it, so therefor you conceive through nature.
 But also, mind is conceived through nature, mind, as a substance, is part of nature, and it's conceived through nature.

-> [1A2](https://ethica.bc.edu/#/element/1A2): That which cannot be conceived through anything else must be conceived through itself.

-- Nature cannot be conceived through anything else, so it must be conceived through itself.
-- Mind can be conceived through nature, so it must be conceived through nature.
-     - But mind conceives nature, -->

 <!-- ### Hume perspective on causality